carstenbauer/MonteCarlo.jl/docs/src/examples/triangular_Hubbard.md

 dqmc[:CDC] = MonteCarlo.Measurement(mc, model, Greens, EachSitePairByDistance, my_kernel)
 ```

 In the above, `Greens` is a greens function iterator used by the measurement.
-It yields a equal time greens function to the measurement which is eventually passed as `G` to the kernel. `EachSitePairByDistance` defines which lattice indices are passed to the kernel and how they are saved.
+It yields an equal time greens function to the measurement which is eventually passed as `G` to the kernel. `EachSitePairByDistance` defines which lattice indices are passed to the kernel and how they are saved.
 In this case i and j run through each site index independently and the results are summed such that we have one value per unique distance vector.

 With that measurement we can now compare to the paper.
 We simulate with $L = 6, 8$, $\beta = 8$, $\mu = 0$ and $|U| = 4$, which should take about a minute.